-ICTSD hosts both interns all year round through bilateral arrangements with academic institutions or by direct applications from Individuals with a proven interest in international trade and sustainable development, and possess university-level or post-graduate education in a related field.
+ICTSD hosts interns all year round through bilateral arrangements with academic institutions for individuals with a proven interest in international trade and sustainable development, and currently undertaking a university-level or post-graduate education in a related field.
 These positions are designed to be of mutual benefit: Interns learn about ICTSD’s work while building personal capacities and experience, and the Centre receives valuable assistance in achieving its projects and goals.
 With no exception, all arrangements with interns are on fixed-term basis, with internships agreed upon for a period of 3-6 months.
-ICTSD has an active all year round internship programme and coordinates arrangements around three terms that coincide with the academic year: September - December; January - May; and June - August.
+ICTSD coordinates arrangements around three terms that coincide with the academic year: September - December; January - May; and June - August.

 ICTSD hosts interns depending on programme / publication needs.
 ICTSD can provide limited support in the form of a monthly stipend for basic living expenses, but interns should have sponsorship and/or funding available to them.
 Positions may be within one programme or across several programmes.
 Interns must be willing to commit to a work programme for 15-40 hours per week.
 Interns require either Swiss citizenship or a valid Swiss work permit.
 ICTSD can arrange for temporary work permits for enrolled students and/or EU passport holders.

-ICTSD will accept a limited number of volunteers annually depending on programme needs.
-These positions are un-remunerated.
-Volunteers must be willing to commit to a work programme of at least 15 hours per week.
+ICTSD accepts a limited number of volunteers annually depending on programme needs.
+Volunteers can commit to a maximum of 8 hours per week.
 Positions may include ongoing programme related support or project-related assignments.
 Volunteers must hold Swiss citizenship or a valid Swiss work permit.

 Applications must include individuals’ qualifications, curriculum vitae, letter of motivation (detailing their area of interest) and a writing or work sample.
 Included in the above, should be applicant’s nationality, work, educational experience, language ability and any other information deemed relevant to the position.
 Prospective Interns/Volunteers should contact ICTSD at least three months before the start of the hosting period.